willxie/nips2015-action-conditional-video-prediction/README.md

+# Action-Conditional Video Prediction with motion-equivariance regularizer

+This repository implements Rouhan and my work on Action-Conditional Video Prediction with motion-equivariance regularizer (http://willxie.com/atari.pdf).
+This work is an extention of the 2015 paper by Oh et al.

 # Introduction
 This repository implements the main algorithm of the following paper ([Project website](https://sites.google.com/a/umich.edu/junhyuk-oh/action-conditional-video-prediction)):
   * Junhyuk Oh, Xiaoxiao Guo, Honglak Lee, Richard Lewis, Satinder Singh, **"Action-Conditional Video Prediction using Deep Networks in Atari Games**"